j-o-e-d-o-e/vehicle_counter/README.md

 - If a centroid from the current frame is close to one of the last frame, a new vehicle will be created

 ###  Detect whether vehicles crossed center line
-- Vehicles which haven't been seen for some time will be removed
+- Vehicles which haven't been seen for some time will be removed and its data saved to a .csv-file
 - If a vehicle has not been found yet and has crossed the center line, the vehicle counter increments.

 ![debug](https://user-images.githubusercontent.com/26798159/35406646-ca529ec2-0209-11e8-954c-534fe3939275.JPG)